-The Nomination Committee (which is comprised of Ian Trahar, Christopher Mitchell and Paul Favretto) met twice during the year ended on 30 June 2017 which is in accordance with the requirements of the Nomination and Remuneration Committee Charter.
-The Board conducted a review of its remuneration framework for the year ending 30 June 2017 and agreed that the current composition of the Board is considered appropriate given the nature and size of the Company's operations the Chairman, on all matters to do with the proper functioning of the Board.
+The Board elected a new Nomination Committee (comprising of Ian Trahar, Harley Whitcombe and Rodney Dyer).
+The newly elected Nomination Committee is committed to fulfil the requirements of the Nomination and Remuneration Committee Charter.

+The Board conducted a review of its remuneration framework for the year ending 30 June 2022 and agreed that the current composition of the Board is considered appropriate given the nature and size of the Company's operations.